PhD in Economics

 The latter is as follows:

-- Zarzad Samorzadu Doktorantow (Doctoral Students Government) collects applications for accommodations – documents attached:
+- Zarzad Samorzadu Doktorantow (Doctorate Students Government) collects applications for accommodations – documents attached:

 - since 7th July to 30th July 2015 to be sent by the PhD students